-We are currently experiencing an unprecedented pandemic, which is affecting the entire way we all live.
-This is a difficult time for everyone and for some it may be a cause of great stress for the foreseeable future.
-With children off school, rising unemployment and everything closed; everything has pretty much come to a halt.
+This is a difficult time for everyone and for some it may be stressful and panic for the foreseeable future.
+With kids off school, unemployment, everything closed; everything has come to a halt.

-Here I will share how to cope whilst working at home, with the children being at home, how to continue with your normal daily life (as much as possible) and tips on how to stay healthy.
+Here I will share how to cope whilst working at home, kids being at home and how to continue with your normal daily life and tips on how to stay healthy.

-With supermarket shelves often empty our common store cupboard ingredients are frequently out of stock as the nation is stockpiling.
+With supermarket shelves empty our common store cupboard ingredients are out of stock as the nation is stockpiling.

 What can we do?